lfortin/node-cgi-core/README.md

-  --maxBuffer <bytes>           Set the allowed HTTP request and response payloads size in bytes --requestChunkSize <bytes>    Set the HTTP request payload data chunks size in bytes --responseChunkSize <bytes>   Set the HTTP response payload data chunks size in bytes -d, --debugOutput             Output errors for HTTP status 500 -l, --logRequests             Log HTTP requests to STDOUT -p, --port <port>             Set the port to listen on
+  --maxBuffer <bytes>           Set the allowed HTTP request and response payloads size in bytes --requestChunkSize <bytes>    Set the HTTP request payload data chunks size in bytes --responseChunkSize <bytes>   Set the HTTP response payload data chunks size in bytes --requestTimeout <ms>         Set the HTTP request timeout delay in milliseconds -d, --debugOutput             Output errors for HTTP status 500 -l, --logRequests             Log HTTP requests to STDOUT -p, --port <port>             Set the port to listen on